ZSL 200 logo

 What we need from you

-You will be fully trained so experience is not necessary and all equipment is provided.
+Prior experience is not necessary and all equipment will be provided to you.
 All you need is wellies, a willingness to learn from our experts and a bit of spare time to take part - we provide the rest!

 All volunteers must be over 18.
-If you are interested in any of these opportunities, please register here for more information:
+If you are interested in any of these opportunities, please sign up to our Eventbrite page for more information and further opportunities.

 Unable to volunteer, but keen to help?